right-track/right-track-server/static/errors.md

- 4005 | Password Not Valid | New User Registration: The password provided does not meet the minimum password requirements 4006 | Favorites Not Valid | Adding Favorites: The body of the request does not follow the required favorites format 4007 | Unsupported Station | Station Feed: The requested Stop does not support real-time station feeds
+ 4005 | Password Not Valid | New User Registration: The password provided does not meet the minimum password requirements 4006 | Favorites Not Valid | Adding Favorites: The body of the request does not follow the required favorites format 4007 | Unsupported Station | Station Feed: The requested Stop does not support real-time station feeds 4008 | Invalid Date/Time | The Date and/or Time supplied could not be properly parsed - make sure they follow the documented formats

 ### HTTP Status: 401